Find out why the CSP believes community rehabilitation services must be a priority for the whole profession and what we are doing about it

 Rehabilitation makes people’s lives better, yet many of those who could most benefit face barriers to accessing these services.
-Expanding provision of good quality, community based, rehabilitation is now widely recognized as having a key role to play in addressing this
+The coronavirus pandemic is driving up need.
+At the same time is can be a catalyst for much needed focus on how best to meet this.

 We aim to build an alliance of national organisations committed to lobbying to improve access to quality rehab services across the UK.